So0ni/async-relay/README.md

   - `backends`: List of backend servers in priority order
     - Format: `host:port` or `[ipv6]:port`
     - Supports domain names and IP addresses
+  - `backend_cooldown`: (Optional) Cooldown period in seconds after 2nd consecutive failure (default: 1800)
+    - Backends that fail twice are marked unavailable and skipped for this duration
+    - Set to 0 to disable cooldown (not recommended)
+    - Recommended values: 300-600 for DNS/critical services, 1800-3600 for web services

 ## Usage